sottlmarek/DevSecOps/README.md

 ## Supply chain specific tools

-Supply chain is often the target of attacks.
-Which libraries you use can have a massive impact on security of the final product (artifacts).
-CI (continuous integration) must be monitored inside the tasks and jobs in pipeline steps.
-Integrity checks must be stored out of the system and in ideal case several validation runs with comparison of integrity hashes / or attestation must be performed.
+The dependency supply chain is often the target of attacks.
+Which libraries you use can have a massive impact on the security of the final product (artifacts).
+CI (Continuous Integration) must be monitored inside the tasks and jobs of the pipeline steps.
+Integrity checks must be stored out of the system, and ideally there should be several validation runs with comparison of integrity hashes, or attestation must be performed.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |